 Modifiers can take a while to get your head around (they certainly took me long enough and are still the cause of much frustration and hair pulling!).
 However, when you understand what they can do, they’re a great way of making the best use of space in your layout as you can control much more than just one parameter with one button, slider, etc.

-They’re a quick guide to modifiers by Ean Golden, the King of Controllerism and creator of the amazing MIDI Fighter.
+They’re a quick guide to modifiers by Ean Golden, the founder of DJ Tech Tools and creator of the amazing MIDI Fighter.
 He’s a true pioneer of digital DJing and really getting the most out of Traktor and has served as a massive inspiration to me and many others.
 His guides explain clearly and simply the basics of modifiers and how to create modifier toggles using basic logic.